mahulo2009/RoboND-Kinematics-Project/README.md

 joint_5 | link_5 | link_6 | 0.193 | 0 | 0
 gripper_joint | link_6 | gripper_link | 0.11 | 0 | 0

 In most case the joint origins in the URDF file are not consistent with the frame origins created with the DH parameter convetions nor do they have the same orientation.
 The following picture show the reference frames as defined in the URDF file.
-The difference are highlighted In red squares.
+The difference are highlighted in red squares.

 * X4 is located in Joint 4 rathen than Joint 5.
 * X5 different orientation.